jaspersong/Project_CS-4500/report/doc.md

 different threads within the same process.
 This function will be paired with `register_local()`.
 The return value is a communicate interface that will allow another application to communicate with this application.
-- `void register_local(LocalNetworkMessageManager *msg_manager`: This function
+- `void register_local(LocalNetworkMessageManager *msg_manager)`: This function
 must be called after `connect_local()`.
 This passes the provided interface into an application to allow that application to communicate with the application that has been configured in.
-- `connect_network()`: This function prepares the application to communicate an interface that hooks up to a real network.
-This network MUST be an instance of a Node of the networked eau2 system.
+- `SocketNetworkMessageManager *connect_network()`: This function prepares the application to communicate an interface that hooks up to an instance of either a Registrar or a Node.

 ## Use cases